paulggin/ibm-quantum-coherence-characterization/README.md

 ## Development Notes

 Built with AI assistance (Claude) for boilerplate, syntax lookup, and debugging.
 Architecture, algorithm choices, and physics/math implementation are my own.
-All code reviewed and understood line-by-line — happy to walk through any part of it.

-## Debugging Notes

-The T2 Ramsey curve fit initially converged to local minima under a generic damped-cosine model — the oscillation frequency is the parameter most sensitive to a bad initial guess.
-Fixed by seeding the nonlinear fit from an FFT of the raw data: the FFT peak frequency gives a reliable starting point, and every run converges cleanly on the first try after that.

-The 156-qubit coherence sweep produced a handful of unphysical fits on the first pass — 3 of 156 qubits returned negative or implausibly large T1/T2 values where the underlying calibration data was too thin to constrain the fit.
-Applied a sanity filter (T1, T2 ∈ (0, 2000] µs) to mask those out rather than silently averaging them in.
-Headline numbers on the valid 153/156 qubits: T1 mean 211.7 µs (median 200.5 µs), T2 mean 149.8 µs (median 122.1 µs).